How We Read a 400-Page Spec Book in 30 Minutes With Claude

 Twelve prompts to run on every spec book before pricing a single line.
 Free.
 Plus one post a week — same voice, no fluff.

-Get the Free ChecklistThe fundamentals practice — risk reads, scope-gap analysis, qualifications and exclusions, change-order discipline, closeout systems, shift turnover.
+Get the Free ChecklistThe estimating fundamentals practice — risk reads, scope-gap analysis, qualifications and exclusions.
 The judgment AI can’t replace, run cold first, with the toolkit layered on after.

 This practice is the part nobody markets.
 It's the unsexy stuff.
 The structural thinking that turns a number on a spreadsheet into a defensible bid.